 - Give gifts in pairs.

-- Never give: engraved clocks, cheap gifts
+- Never give: engraved clocks, cheap gifts, money

 Japan: